pingidentity/pingdirectory-go-client/configurationapi/docs/AddIndicatorGaugeDataSourceRequest.md

 `func (o *AddIndicatorGaugeDataSourceRequest) HasMinimumUpdateInterval() bool`

 HasMinimumUpdateInterval returns a boolean if a field has been set.

+### GetSourceName

+`func (o *AddIndicatorGaugeDataSourceRequest) GetSourceName() string`

+GetSourceName returns the SourceName field if non-nil, zero value otherwise.

+### GetSourceNameOk

+`func (o *AddIndicatorGaugeDataSourceRequest) GetSourceNameOk() (*string, bool)`

+GetSourceNameOk returns a tuple with the SourceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSourceName

+`func (o *AddIndicatorGaugeDataSourceRequest) SetSourceName(v string)`

+SetSourceName sets SourceName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)